AlexandrosBB/Niche/README.md

 that allow them to enjoy outdoor hobbies throughout the year.

-The idea for Niche came from wanting to help my parents explore their relocation options by taking into considertation what matters most to them about the place they live now.
+The idea for Niche came from wanting to help my parents explore their relocation options by taking into consideration what matters most to them about the place they live now.
 The name of this app is taken from a foundational concept in biology.
-While many definitions of a niche exist, from conceptural models to mathematical frameworks, virtually all definitions agree that one’s niche can be thought of as the set of environmental conditions necessary for an organism to thrive.
+While many definitions of a niche exist, from verbal models to mathematical frameworks, virtually all definitions agree that one’s niche can be thought of as the set of environmental conditions necessary for an organism to thrive.
 While some species can only tolerate a narrow range of conditions (think